mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - GIT - Initing a Repo and Pushing to Origin.md

 Let’s say you made a mistake in the commit message you just made.
 You can ammend it—basically redo it—like this:

-	git commit -ammend -m "Adding '.gitignore' to the repo."
+	git commit --amend -m "Adding '.gitignore' to the repo."

 And if you have already pushed the previous commit to a repository, you need to forch push it like this: